badd-labs/badd-labs/lab4-2019/README.md

 Introduction
 ---

 An escrow is a trusted service that manage counter-party risks and helps establish trust between a seller and a potential buyer.
-In real life, an escrow service is backed by banks and is useful in many financial scenarios (e.g., buying a house).
-In this lab, you are required to implement an escrow service and build a supply-chain application on top of it.
+In real life, an escrow service is backed by banks and is useful in many financial and supply-chain scenarios (e.g., buying a house).
+In this lab, you are required to implement an escrow service on Ethere and custom tokens.

 System design
 ---